bitkeks/python-netflow-v9-softflowd/README.md

   5. Examine the captured traffic.
 Use Wireshark and set the `CFLOW` "decode as" dissector on the export packets (e.g. based on the port).
 The `data` fields should then be shown correctly as Netflow payload.
   6. Extract this payload as hex stream.
 Anonymize the IP addresses with a hex editor if necessary.
 A recommended hex editor is [bless](https://github.com/afrantzis/bless).

 The collector is run in a background thread.
-The difference in transmission speed from the exporting client can lead to different results, possibly caused by race conditions during the usage of the JSON output file.
+The difference in transmission speed from the exporting client can lead to different results, possibly caused by race conditions during the usage of the GZIP output file.